spcourse/python/en/loops/for/practice/contents.md

 **Exercise 2** Write a for-loop that prints the numbers between 1 and 50 with steps of 2.

-**Exercise 3** Write a for-loop that loops over the numbers 0 to 100 with steps of 4 and adds them all together.
+**Exercise 3** Write a for-loop that loops over the numbers 0 up to and including 100 with steps of 4 and adds them all together.
 Print the result.

 ## Solutions
 Below you can find some solutions.